OSDC-Code-Maven/osdc-2023-01-public/README.md

 * There are 3 GitHub repositories with lists of GitHub organization published by [higher education institutions](https://github.com/szabgab/open-source-by-higher-education), [governments](https://github.com/szabgab/open-source-by-government), and [corporations](https://github.com/szabgab/open-source-by-corporations).
 Find at least 5 more organizations that share some of their code using an open source license in GitHub or GitLab.
 An organization can be a corporation, a university, a college, a research institute, or a government. (e.g. find a list of universities and use the search feature of GitHub to find **organizations** that belong to the institute).

+### Comments

+* The first sessions should be longer.
+Maybe two parts of 45 minutes and I should cover a number of topics that were now postponed to the 2nd session

 ## Session 2

 * Why is contributing to Open Source important?
+    * You received a gift, you give a gift.
+    * Your code will be checked by others as well.
+    * You get credit in the open source world and you can also show to your (future) employers.
+    * These days we like it or not our "brand" has value.
+    * You get a better product next time you use it (at the same organization or elsewhere).
+    * You will be able to easily upgrade to the new version of this project.
-* Why is blogging about your process is important? (improves skills, helps clarify thoughts, explaining things to others always helps)
+* Why blogging about your process is important?
+    * improves skills
+    * helps clarify thoughts
+    * explaining things to others always helps
+    * you will be able to look back
+    * Build your personal "brand".
 * Show the drawing of the GitHub PR process in the cloud we have used in the previous session.

-Some items that were left out from the first session so we'll have to add them to the next session.

 * Show blogging platform
     * [DEV](https://dev.to/) - See [my account](https://dev.to/szabgab/)
     * [Hashnode](https://hashnode.com/) - See [my side](https://hash.code-maven.com/)

 * Version Control
     * Show the repo of [Flask](https://github.com/pallets/flask):